-One study that was done by Dr. Beat Knechtle from Bavaria in Germany assessed the effects of running on body composition and muscle mass.
+Dr. Beat Knechtle and Dr. Götz Kohler from the University of Basel in Switzerland assessed the effects of running on body composition and muscle mass.

 - The group of ultra-endurance runners was assessed before and after the 338 km run over the course of 5 days.

 - The results showed there were no changes in body fat mass.
 However, there was a significant decrease in skeletal muscle mass.